zalando/jackson-datatype-money/README.md

 -  enables you to express monetary amounts in JSON
 -  can be used in a REST API
 -  offers customizable serialization by locale
 -  allows you to implement RESTful API endpoints that format monetary amounts based on the Accept-Language header
-- can be used in a desktop application
 - is unique and flexible

 ##Origins